-CSUGE Area A3 Lecture: 3 hours
+CSUGE Area A3

 This is an introductory course in logic.
 The student is introduced to the standards and techniques of correct thought with regular practice with short specimens of correct and incorrect reasoning taken from daily life.
 Consistency, thoroughness, and other aspects of rational thought are fostered.